jtmoon79/goto_http_redirect_server/service/README.md

    There are options for the `systemd_install` command.
 Pass `--help`.

-4. if needed it can be uninstall.<br />
+4. if needed it can be uninstalled.<br />
    Run `systemd_uninstall` command

        python ./goto_http_redirect_server-*/setup.py systemd_uninstall